sellorm/r-sitrep/README.md

 The file `sitrep.r` is a command line utility that should be copied to the target system and run.

-It will produce a markdown format report with details of the environment.
+It will produce markdown format output in the terminal with details of the environment checks performed.

 ## Usage